Beau Brummell: Downfall

-Later life
+Later life, illness and death

 In 1816, Brummell, owing thousands of pounds, fled to France to escape debtor's prison.
 Some sources liberally estimate he owed up to £600,000 at the time.
 Usually, Brummell's gambling obligations, being "debts of honour", were paid immediately.
 The one exception to that was his final wager, dated March 1815 in White's betting book, which was marked "not paid, 20th January, 1816".
 Seemingly unable to quell his urge to spend and gamble, it became apparent his lifestyle could no longer be sustained.
 Brummell was ostracized from his social circle and soon found refuge in France.

 He lived the remainder of his life in French exile, spending ten years in Calais without an official passport, before acquiring an appointment to the consulate at Caen in 1830 through the influence of Lord Alvanley and the Duke of Beaufort.
 This provided him with a small annuity to fuel his new life in France; however, this lasted only two years because the Foreign Office acted on Brummell's recommendation to abolish the consulate.
 He had made it in the hope of being appointed to a more remunerative position elsewhere to regain some influence, but no new position was forthcoming, much to his detriment.

-Rapidly running out of money and growing increasingly slovenly in his dress, his long-unpaid Calais creditors forced him into debtors' prison in 1835.
+Rapidly running out of money and growing increasingly slovenly in his dress, he was forced by his long-unpaid Calais creditors into debtors' prison in 1835.
 Only through the charitable intervention of his friends in England was he able to secure his release later that year.
-In 1840, Brummell died at the age of 61, penniless and insane from syphilis, at Le Bon Sauveur Asylum on the outskirts of Caen.
-He is buried at Cimetière Protestant, Caen, France.
+In 1840, Brummell died aged 61, penniless and demented from syphilis, at Le Bon Sauveur Asylum on the outskirts of Caen.
+He was buried at Cimetière Protestant, Caen, France.